bpelakh/ninja-rest/README.md

 ## API

 The endpoint is secured using basic authentication, with read-only methods accessible to any authenticated user and data-altering methods only open to users with the `WRITER` role.
-Users are defined in the `users` table in the DB, passwords are open text for simplicity, not security.

 Methods:
 * `GET /rmm/devices/{customer}` - get the list of devices for a given customer